Key facts

 Professional recognition

-This course is accredited with the Australian Association of Social Workers (AASW).
+Get the professional recognition you need to work in this fulfilling and growing field.
+Deakin’s Bachelor of Social Work is accredited with the Australian Association of Social Workers (AASW).
 Students completing the course are eligible to apply for membership of AASW and can practise professionally throughout Australia.
+The AASW has also singled out and commended Deakin for our 'critically reflective practice', setting us apart from other social work programs in Australia.

 Note: All information regarding professional recognition is accurate at the date of publication.
 Enquiries regarding accreditation and professional membership should be directed to the School of Health and Social Development in order to ascertain the current status of accreditation at any future point in time beyond publication.
 Representations about accreditation apply only to the course, and the AASW retains discretion as to who they admit as members of their association.
 Deakin University cannot exercise any control over membership of an external body.